 If you’re interested in learning or buying other Costco Coffees just click to the relevant Costco Coffee page.
 This page is only about Kirkland & Kirkland Signture Coffee.

-You would usually expect a warehouse store brand of coffee not to be made with quality coffee beans - such as Arabica coffee beans; indeed, some less expensive well-known brands include cheaper beans - often using Robusta beans that are widely-regarded as inferior and used to make many instant coffees.
+You would usually expect a warehouse store brand of coffee to be made with poor quality coffee beans – not Arabica coffee beans; indeed, some less expensive well-known brands include cheaper beans – often using Robusta beans that are widely-regarded as inferior and used to make many instant coffees.

 Why? … At Costco’s, you’ll find that no less than 7 types of Kirkland coffee that are all surprisingly delicious and affordable, offering a smoother coffee, with better taste, and lower caffeine content.

 I’ve provided an overview of these great bags of coffee beans, and I reckon I’ve purchased all of them at least once!

 Kirkland produces a range of coffee beans products for the Costco marketplace including Kirkland House Blends, Kirkland Coffee, and their Kirkland Signature Series.
 So let’s take a closer look.
 I should say that I’ve tried most of these over the years, except the last item on the list below – but it’s next in my Costco shopping cart!

 Coffee Beans “In The House” – #1 ~ #3